GluuFederation/docs-ce-prod/docs/source/integration/sswebapps/openidc-rp.md

 # vi /etc/httpd/conf.d/ssl.conf
 ```

 The important part of the configuration is to enter the path to the created SSL certificates.
-The example is given below.<br/>
+The example is given below.

+!!!
+Note
-**Note:** Please make sure to use the correct server name in the configuration file.
+    Please make sure to use the correct server name in the configuration file.

 ```
     SSLCertificateFile /etc/httpd/ssl/httpd.pem